pivotal/skenario/docs/concepts.md

 Models are "the rest" of the code.
 Typically these own Stocks, wire dependencies and potentially maintain other state.

-In Skenario the Models provided are the KnativeAutoscaler and the Cluster.
-These establish the various initial Stocks (eg. RequestsBuffered, ReplicasLaunching) that are used during the life of the simulation.
+In Skenario the Models provided are the Autoscaler and the Cluster.
+These establish the various initial Stocks (eg. RequestsRouting, ReplicasLaunching) that are used during the life of the simulation.

 Generally speaking, logic should be kept out of Models.
 Everything that can be expressed